Model selection-based estimation for generalized additive models using mixtures of g-priors: Towards systematization: Mixtures of g-priors for generalized additive models

+We examine how the Bayes factor behaves with changes in $J_{\xi_{(1)}}$ and the goodness-of-fit.
+In Gaussian regression, the goodness-of-fit is naturally assessed using the coefficient of determination.
+For the exponential family models, the pseudo-$R^2$, defined as $1-\exp(-D/n)$ with the usual deviance statistic $D$, can be used alternatively \citep{cox1989analysis, magee1990r}, with the caveat that its maximum value may be less than 1 depending on the specific model \citep{nagelkerke1991note}.
+To relate the Bayes factor to the pseudo-$R^2$, we use the fact that $Q_\xi$ is asymptotically equivalent to the deviance $D$ under mild conditions \citep{held2015approximate, li2018mixtures}.
+Therefore, we define $R_{\xi,\text{pseudo}}^2=1-\exp(-Q_\xi/n)$ to gauge the goodness-of-fit for exponential family models.

-Figure~\ref{plot:logBFexp} visualizes a toy example with $n=1000$, which shows how $\log BF[\xi_{(1)};\xi_{(2)}]$ changes with $J_{\xi_{(1)}}$ (which equals $ J_{\xi_{(2)}}+1$) and $R_{\xi_{(1)},\text{pseudo}}^2$ (which equals $R_{\xi_{(2)},\text{pseudo}}^2$).
-The unit information prior consistently produces a constant Bayes factor regardless of $J_{\xi_{(1)}}$ and goodness-of-fit.
-In contrast, the first row of Figure~\ref{plot:logBFexp} shows that the preference for the larger model, indicated by the mixture priors, increases with the model size $J_{\xi_{(1)}}$.
-This implies that, when comparing small models, mixtures of g-priors tend to favor the smaller model ($\xi_{(2)}$) unless there is a significant improvement in the marginal likelihood.
-Conversely, when comparing large models, mixture priors may advocate for the larger one ($\xi_{(1)}$), even without a clear gain.
-This property can be useful in improving GAM estimation performance because, with basis expansion generally yielding large models, we aim to detect local and global signals of the target functions that may be easily missed.
-The second row of Figure~\ref{plot:logBFexp} illustrates that the preference for the larger model induced by the mixture priors weakens as the goodness-of-fit measurement increases.
-This aligns with intuition, as with a sufficiently high goodness-of-fit, choosing the more complex model might not be desirable, and opting for the simpler one is preferable, unless the complex model brings about a significant improvement in the marginal likelihood.
-The unit information prior ignores such characteristics in GAM estimation.
+Figure~\ref{plot:logBFexp} presents a toy example with $n=1000$, illustrating how $\log BF[\xi_{(1)};\xi_{(2)}]$ changes with $J_{\xi_{(1)}}$ (where $J_{\xi_{(1)}} = J_{\xi_{(2)}} + 1$) and $R_{\xi_{(1)},\text{pseudo}}^2$ (where $R_{\xi_{(1)},\text{pseudo}}^2 = R_{\xi_{(2)},\text{pseudo}}^2$).
+Similar patterns were observed with other values of $n$.
+The unit information prior consistently produces a constant Bayes factor, regardless of $J_{\xi_{(1)}}$ and $R_{\xi_{(1)},\text{pseudo}}^2$.
+In contrast, the first row of Figure~\ref{plot:logBFexp} shows that mixture priors cause $\log BF[\xi_{(1)};\xi_{(2)}]$ to increase as the model size $J_{\xi_{(1)}}$ increases.
+This indicates that when comparing two small models (i.e., models with both small $J_{\xi_{(1)}}$ and $J_{\xi_{(2)}}$), mixtures of g-priors significantly penalize the larger model $\xi_{(1)}$ unless the marginal likelihood exhibits a notable improvement.
+Conversely, when comparing two large models (i.e., models with relatively large $J_{\xi_{(1)}}$ and $J_{\xi_{(2)}}$), the larger model $\xi_{(1)}$ is less likely to be penalized, even in the absence of a substantial benefit.
+This property of mixture priors can enhance GAM estimation, as it needs the comparison of large models generated through basis expansion to detect both local and global signals in the target functions that might be otherwise overlooked.
+The second row of Figure~\ref{plot:logBFexp} shows that mixture priors cause $\log BF[\xi_{(1)};\xi_{(2)}]$ to decrease as $R_{\xi_{(1)},\text{pseudo}}^2$ increases.
+This aligns with intuition: with a sufficiently high goodness-of-fit, a more complex model may not be necessary, and a simpler model is often preferable unless it provides a significant improvement in the marginal likelihood.
+The unit information prior does not account for these characteristics in GAM estimation.